hotosm/fAIr/docs/User-Manual-for-fAIr.md

 <img width="890" alt="20" src="https://github.com/hotosm/fAIr/assets/97789856/5b860ce3-5c33-49f4-ad1f-33b47d4369b5">

-21. Publish Your Training.Once you are statisfied accuracy and want to visualize its prediction you need to publish the training.
+21. Publish Your Training.Once you are satisfied accuracy and want to visualize its prediction you need to publish the training.
 You can run multiple trainings for same model to find best performing checkpoint, Each training will result different checkpoint.
 You can always publish another training.
 Click on PUblish Training button to Publish Model.
 <img width="861" alt="21" src="https://github.com/hotosm/fAIr/assets/97789856/b9963566-c377-489d-8a3d-da0b7e835261">